corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-advanced-ledger-extensions/ledger-extensions-api-reference.md

 }
 ```

-The `IdentifiableContractUpdateCommand` updates existing identifiable states and will verify the following constraints:
+The `IdentifiableContractUpdateCommand` updates existing identifiable states and verifies the following constraints:

 * On identifiable state(s) updating, at least one identifiable state must be consumed.
 * On identifiable state(s) updating, at least one identifiable state must be created.
-* On identifiable state(s) updating, each created identifiable state's identifier must match one consumed identifiable state's state ref or identifier, exclusively.
+* On identifiable state(s) updating, each created identifiable state's identifier must match one consumed identifiable state's state reference or identifier, exclusively.

 ```kotlin
 public final class Update extends IdentifiableContractUpdateCommand<ExampleIdentifiableState> {